 - Gates leading to children's areas are to remain closed and latched at all times except when an adult opens, and then closes them to allow passage. - All observers, visitors, and non-parent/guardian adult guests must sign in at the West House office counter and obtain a VISITOR nametag in order to visit the children's programs.
-Non-enrolled children MUST remain with their responsible adult at all times while on site. - All staff members, including student caregivers and program assistants, must wear ECL nametags at all times while on site during children's program sessions. - Enrolled children are released ONLY to parents/guardians and the other adults they authorize on their Identification and Emergency Information form.
+Non-enrolled children MUST remain with their responsible adult at all times while on site. - All staff members, including student caregivers and program assistants, must wear ECLS nametags at all times while on site during children's program sessions. - Enrolled children are released ONLY to parents/guardians and the other adults they authorize on their Identification and Emergency Information form.
 They will be asked to show photo identification to the Lead Teacher or Program Coordinator before being allowed to sign out with the child.
-If an emergency substitution must be made, the parent or guardian may send an email to the ECL Office (mloganj@ucdavis.edu or ccfs@ucdavis.edu) naming and authorizing the designated substitute. - If the adult arriving to pick up a child appears to be impaired by alcohol or another substance, OR is a person whose presence violates legal custody arrangements, the teacher will ask another ECL staff member to call an alternative available adult listed on the child's Emergency Information form and will wait with the child until that person arrives. - Any staff member, student, or parent/guardian who observes an unfamiliar, unaccompanied adult not wearing a VISITOR nametag MUST notify a teacher or administrator. - The ECL staff, in consultation with UC Davis Police Department security personnel, has developed and been trained on a detailed security threat response protocol for extreme incident response that is rehearsed regularly and can be implemented quickly by program adults.
+If an emergency substitution must be made, the parent or guardian may send an email to the ECLS Office (mloganj@ucdavis.edu or ccfs@ucdavis.edu) naming and authorizing the designated substitute. - IF THE ADULT ARRIVING TO PICK UP A CHILD APPEARS TO BE IMPAIRED BY ALCOHOL OR ANOTHER SUB-STANCE, OR IS A PERSON WHOSE PRESENCE VIOLATES LEGAL CUSTODY ARRANGEMENTS, THE TEACHER WILL ASK ANOTHER ECLS STAFF MEMBER TO CALL AN ALTERNATIVE AVAILABLE ADULT LISTED ON THE CHILD'S EMERGENCY INFORMATION FORM AND WILL WAIT WITH THE CHILD UNTIL THAT PERSON AR-RIVES. - RESTRAINING ORDERS: Families with any court orders, including restraining orders, that affect who can contact and pick-up the child(ren), must provide staff with a copy of the court order(s).
+Without this documentation we cannot prevent the individual(s) of concern from coming on site. - Any staff member, student, or parent/guardian who observes an unfamiliar, unaccompanied adult not wearing a VISITOR nametag MUST notify a teacher or administrator. - The ECLS staff, in consultation with UC Davis Police Department security personnel, has developed and been trained on a detailed security threat response protocol for extreme incident response that is rehearsed regularly and can be implemented quickly by program adults.

-The ECL is licensed and routinely inspected by the California Department of Social Services Community Care Licensing Division.
+The ECLS is licensed and routinely inspected by the California Department of Social Services Community Care Licensing Division.
 The CCLD's Policies and Procedures Manual states that, in order to protect children: